 I think at this point we’ve all seen the Amazon Alexa commercials or even the Siri commercials, where they’re able to pull up all this information and not even have to look at their phone, which is insane.
 A voice in the user interface has also really helped those who have various abilities, whether someone is blind, or cannot see the screen very well.
 Having Siri, Alexa, or any sort of voice user tool allows them to be able to interact with the product and be able to have a presence in the online space without needing to exactly see what’s going on or see the visual screen, the hands-free natural language interactions that VUI provide, create a magical experience for users and point to the exciting future of technology and design.

-The fifth design trend we’ll be talking about today is personalization.
-So personalization is becoming increasingly crucial in UX and UI design.
-Users desire products tailored to their needs and preferences, designers can utilize data analysis and machine learning algorithms to construct personalized experiences for users.
+The fifth design trend we’ll be talking about today is Personalization.
+Personalization is becoming increasingly crucial in UX and UI design, users desire products tailored to their needs and preferences, designers can utilize data analysis and machine learning algorithms to construct personalized experiences for users.
 For instance, an e-commerce site might recommend products based on a user’s browsing history or purchase behavior.
-I think we’ve all seen this when we shop online, especially on Amazon, and the number of times I’ve searched for something and forgot about it and then went back on the Amazon app and saw continued browsing and what I was searching for before is right there, and Amazon will even recommend me various products based on my pets purchase and search history.
+I think we’ve all seen this when we shop online, especially on Amazon, the number of times I’ve searched for something and forgot about it, then went back on the Amazon app and saw continued browsing what I was searching for before is right there, and Amazon will even recommend me various products based on my pets purchase and search history.
 That’s amazing, it’s able to intuitively know what sort of thing I am looking for and be able to provide it for me right there.